+ASN.1:

-ASN.1: Abstract Syntax Notation One, as defined in ITU-T X.680 [X.680].
+Abstract Syntax Notation One, as defined in ITU-T X.680 [X.680].

-Attribute certificate (AC): An X.509 AC is a separate structure from a subject's public key X.509 certificate.
+Attribute certificate (AC):

+An X.509 AC is a separate structure from a subject's public key X.509 certificate.
 A subject may have multiple X.509 ACs associated with each of its public key X.509 certificates.
 Each X.509 AC binds one or more attributes with one of the subject's public key X.509 certificates.
-The X.509 AC syntax is defined in [ACAUTH].
+The X.509 AC syntax is defined in [RFC5755].

 Certificate: A type that binds an entity's name to a public key with a digital signature.
-This type is defined in the Internet X.509 Public Key Infrastructure (PKIX) Certificate and CRL Profile [KEYM].
+This type is defined in [RFC5280].
 This type also contains the distinguished name of the certificate issuer (the signer), an issuer-specific serial number, the issuer's signature algorithm identifier, a validity period, and extensions also defined in that document.

-Certificate Revocation List (CRL): A type that contains information about certificates whose validity an issuer has prematurely revoked.
-The information consists of an issuer name, the time of issue, the next scheduled time of issue, a list of certificate serial numbers and their associated revocation times, and extensions as defined in [KEYM].
+Certificate Revocation List (CRL): A type that contains information about certificates whose validity an issuer has revoked.
+The information consists of an issuer name, the time of issue, the next scheduled time of issue, a list of certificate serial numbers and their associated revocation times, and extensions as defined in [RFC5280].
 The CRL is signed by the issuer.
-The type intended by this specification is the one defined in [KEYM].
+The type intended by this specification is the one defined in [RFC5280].
 Receiving agent: Software that interprets and processes S/MIME CMS objects, MIME body parts that contain CMS objects, or both.
 Sending agent: Software that creates S/MIME CMS objects, MIME body parts that contain CMS objects, or both.
 S/MIME agent: User software that is a receiving agent, a sending agent, or both.
 1.2.
-Conventions Used in This Document

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [MUSTSHOULD].

-We define some additional terms here:

-- SHOULD+ This term means the same as SHOULD.
-However, the authors expect that a requirement marked as SHOULD+ will be promoted at some future time to be a MUST. - SHOULD-This term means the same as SHOULD.
-However, the authors expect that a requirement marked as SHOULD- will be demoted to a MAY in a future version of this document. - This term means the same as MUST.
+Conventions Used in This Document The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.
+We define the additional requirement levels: SHOULD+ This term means the same as SHOULD.
+However, the authors expect that a requirement marked as SHOULD+ will be promoted at some future time to be a MUST.
+SHOULD- This term means the same as SHOULD.
+However, the authors expect that a requirement marked as SHOULD- will be demoted to a MAY in a future version of this document.

+This term means the same as MUST.
 However, the authors MUSTexpect that this requirement will no longer be a MUST in a future document.
-Although its status will be determined at a later time, it is reasonable to expect that if a future revision of a document alters the status of a MUSTrequirement, it will remain at least a SHOULD or a SHOULD-. - 1.3.
-Compatibility with Prior Practice S/MIME
+Although its status will be determined at a later time, it is reasonable to expect that if a future revision of a document alters the status of a MUSTrequirement, it will remain at least a SHOULD or a SHOULD-.